danfuzz/samizdat/doc/language-guide/03-functions.md

 which constructs new instances, taking an optional data payload argument.

-When provided, the `access` symbol is bound as an instance method which takes no arguments and returns the data payload of the instance.
+When provided, the `access` symbol is bound as an instance method which takes either zero or one argument.
+If given no arguments, it returns the data payload of the instance.
+If given one argument, it is taken to be a symbol and returns the so-named binding from the data payload, or void if the name isn't bound.